Get access to 25+ premium quizzes, mini-courses, and downloadable cheat sheets for FREE.

 A

-AARC – the abbreviation for the American Association for Respiratory Care, which the primary nonprofit organization that supports respiratory therapists in the United States.
+AARC – the abbreviation for the American Association for Respiratory Care, a professional organization dedicated to advancing the field of respiratory care through education, advocacy, research, and credentialing.

 Accessory Muscles of Breathing – muscles of the neck, back, and abdomen that assist the diaphragm when a patient has an increased work of breathing.